sapikelby/sapikelby.github.io/_pages/about.md

 ---

-A California native, and now living in Minnesota working as a Software Engineer for Target writing backend systems.
+A California native, now living in Minnesota working as a Software Engineer for Target writing backend systems.
 In my spare time, I enjoy playing soccer, hiking and eating my way through the Twin Cities.

 ### Education: